-Calculate for every zebra the distance between to measurements (The distance of one degree in latitude corresponds to about 111.3 km and in longitude at this latitude to about 104.6 km).
+For each zebra, calculate the distance between two measurements (the distance of one degree in latitude corresponds to about 111.3 km and in longitude at this latitude to about 104.6 km).

-Calculate the distance covered by a zebra for each day and then calculate the daily average and its standard deviation as well as the daily minimum and maximum.
+Calculate the distance covered by a zebra during each day and then calculate the daily average and its standard deviation as well as the daily minimum and maximum.

 Tip: Calculate the day of each measurement by dividing the Unix timestamp by $24 \cdot 60 \cdot 60$ and transform it into an integer.
 You can store it as an additional column in the data frame using the function map.
 This allows you to group the measurements per day.